YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 # Assignment 4
-Considering most of you are coming back to the SUSTech campus, we prepare a [helping document](https://docs.qq.com/doc/DTHpIRUJYV2t6ZnRz?u=c34e7d60b7bf4c3384a73627fee73747) for you.
+Considering most of you are coming back to the SUSTech campus, we prepare a [bilingual helping document(双语帮助文档)](https://docs.qq.com/doc/DTHpIRUJYV2t6ZnRz?u=c34e7d60b7bf4c3384a73627fee73747) for you.
 If you have any troubles solving these questions, please look at it!
 ## Contributor List:
 >